 As 5G rolls out across the nation, we’re all looking forward to faster download speeds and reliable high-speed connectivity.
-One of 5G’s biggest breakthroughs is harnessing millimeter wave (mmWave) spectrum for faster data speeds is one of the biggest breakthroughs of 5G, the next-generation cellular networking technology following 4G LTE.
-But there are concerns this very high-frequency spectrum could pose adverse health effects for the public, including some very pervasive conspiracy theories.
+One of 5G’s biggest breakthroughs is harnessing millimeter wave (mmWave) spectrum for faster data speeds.
+But there are concerns this very high-frequency spectrum could pose adverse health effects for the public, including some very pervasive 5G conspiracy theories.

 These kinds of concerns aren’t new — consumer anxiety concerning whether radiofrequency radiation can increase the risk of cancerous tumors existed long before cell phone towers were even a thing.
-To get some concrete answers on the subject, we reached out to the U.S. Food and Drug Association (FDA), a government agency that is not only responsible for protecting public health through the control and supervision of food and medicine, but also electromagnetic radiation emitting devices.
+To get some concrete answers on the subject, we reached out to the U.S. Food and Drug Association (FDA), a government agency that is responsible for protecting public health through the control and supervision of not only food and medicine but also electromagnetic radiation emitting devices.
 We further supplemented those responses with information sourced from the American Cancer Society and the International Agency for Research on Cancer.
+So

 To begin, let’s define radiofrequency (RF) radiation.
 At a basic level, radiation isn’t as intimidating a term as it might seem.
 Radiation is the emission of energy from any source, which means even the heat that comes off our bodies counts as radiation.